TCJulian/Data-Analyst-Nanodegree/Python-Technical-Interview-Project/practice_interview.md

 ### Question 1
-I would say the project that most reflects what I would be doing at 8 Rivers would be my project on OpenStreetmap data of the Raleigh-Durham area.
-OpenStreetMap is pretty much just Google maps but is completely open source for contributions.
+I would say the project that most reflects what I would be doing at 8 Rivers would be my project on OpenStreetMap data of the Raleigh-Durham area.
+OpenStreetMap is pretty much like Google maps, but is completely open source.
 In this project, I was tasked with selecting a geographic region and extracting, cleaning, and analyzing the map data using Python and SQL, very similiar to the skills needed for this position.
 The first step of this project was downloading the raw data in XML form.
 From there, the data was converted into CSV data and cleaned programmatically.

 In this cleaning, there were a couple of goals in mind.
 One was ensuring that the data within the same fields were consistent.
 A perfect example of a variable that needed to be cleaned was phone numbers.
 Many of the numbers were in different formats: some had the country code, others used hyphens, parenthesis, or spaces while others didn’t... it was a mess.
-I ultimately picked a format that captured the most data and used regular expressions to adapt each record and ensure all the observations within that variable were consistent.
-After cleaning was finished, the CSV data was inserted into SQLite, where I could easily query the data for analysis.
+I ultimately picked a format that captured the most data and used regular expressions to adapt each record to this format and ensure all the observations within that variable were consistent.
+After cleaning was finished, the CSV data was inserted into an SQLite table, where I could easily query the data for analysis.
 From the analysis, I found some very interesting trends on the user contribution.
 After aggregating user submissions, some users accounted for over 80% of all contributions, which I found pretty interesting.

 Overall, I think this project portrays my ability to work with messy data and cleaning it programmatically.
 I highly encourage that you check out the project for yourself through my LinkedIn page.